bee-produced/bee-built/bee.persistent/README.md

 ### Model `m:n` Relations

-In `lib.data` relations should be modelled explicitly therefore it is not advised to propagate (cascade) operations to related entities.
-In JPA one can persist an entity with included relation entities in one step, in `lib.data` each relation is inserted on its own via its own repository.
+In `bee.persistent` relations should be modelled explicitly therefore it is not advised to propagate (cascade) operations to related entities.
+In JPA one can persist an entity with included relation entities in one step, in `bee.persistent` each relation is inserted on its own via its own repository.

 ```kotlin
 @Entity